lxtGH/PFSegNets/README.md

-## The code and models will be released beforce the CVPR conference.
+## The code and models will be released before the CVPR conference.